rust-lang/rust-wiki-backup/The-Rusticon.md

 <a name="tuple_structure" />tuple structure | A struct declared [without named fields](#record_structure), for example `struct Point(f32, f32)`
 TWiR | This Week in Rust. cmr's [weekly summary](http://blog.octayn.net/) of Rust's development.
 <a name="type_hint" />type hint | Syntax like `foo::<int>()` to give an explicit type for a generic function, method or struct constructor.
 Usually redundant due to type inference.
+unbox | To get the value out of a box, usually destroying the box in the process.
 <a name="unit_type" />unit type | The unit type, denoted `()`, permits only one value, also denoted `()`.
 Functions without return value have return type `()`.
 Sometimes called *nil*.
 unit structure | A struct that only has one value, for example `struct Foo;` where `Foo` becomes the name of both the type and its only value.
 Works just the same as the *unit type* `()`, except it is a distinct type.
 <a name="variant" />variant | One of the set of possible values that can be represented by an `enum`.